grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (2021-09-26: Half-asleep this morning I suddenly had the terrible thought that the cargo hold was nowhere big enough for a bicycle race.
 Something someone had said to me at a picnic in the park last night about how they used to store food in cans on the floor of submarines and walk on them, slowly eating their floor level lower made me think that my whole sense of the cargo hold space might be wrong.
 It's a submarine, submarines are always cramped, tight spaces, right?
 Even with a cargo hold, maybe that space feels more like being in the trailer of a semi truck than the cavernous cleared factory floor where I had experienced a bicycle race like this myself.
 You _could_ do a bike race on small bikes in a semi trailer, but the fun would be pretty limited --- unless the truck were moving!
 Anyway, with this thought I was worried I might have to re-write whole sections of the book.
 I had dreamed up the cargo hold as this big, dark, dank, creepy underwater space.
 But maybe I needed to rewrite it to be a long space jam-filled with stuff, and it felt like that even when it was empty of cargo?
 And I would have to delete this lovely surreal underwater bicycle race scene --- which I am very fond of even though it might have to be cut in the end anyway.
 I got out of bed and re-examined my diagrams and reassured myself that my original sense of the space was alright.
 The _Prospect_ is a big sub.
 That makes sense, cargo subs would have evolved larger the way cargo ships on the surface have, and the cargo hold in it would feel like the cargo hold of a ship, not a semi trailer.
 The cargo hold isn't a quarter mile long like today's cargo ships might have, but its still a big empty space.
 This is a wonderful thing about an imaginative fictional work: visualizing a huge underwater cargo space that doesn't exist anywhere, but certainly _could_, and how it feels to be in that space, and the things that one could do with that space --- like a bike race.)

 Hemi nodded, but Shakes was deeply confused.
 "A bicycle race?
-Is that some kind of code for something Captain Percy?"
+Is that some kind of code for some fucked-up submariner thing?"

-"Well, the 'race' part might be a bit of a stretch, but the bicycle part is literal Captain Shakes.
+"Well, the 'race' part might be a bit of a stretch, but the bicycle part is literal.
 Hemi, want to lead our guest down to the hold and show him how we do exercise on this boat?"

 "Captain Shakes," said Hemi, "allow me to formally invite you to the only undersea bicycle race in the world."
 Hemi stood and swept his arm forward toward the cargo hold.

-They made their way forward to the cargo hold where Hemi unchained the pile of rusty bicycles from the tie-down bolts on the wall.
+In the cargo hold, Hemi unchained the pile of rusty bicycles from the tie-down points on the wall.

 "As you may be aware," said Percy looking at the bit of a gut Shakes was showing after stashing away his giant portion of Owen's meal, "submarining is maybe not the healthiest of occupations --- even when we're not being fucking shot at.
-As a captain, it is my duty to look after all aspect of the welfare of my crew.
-For that reason I encourage time spent on deck for the fresh air --- when possible --- and require participation in all _Prospect_ bicycle races."
+As a captain, it is my duty to look after all aspects of the welfare of my crew.
+For that reason I encourage time spent on deck for the fresh air --- when fuckin' possible --- and require participation in all _Prospect_ bicycle races."
 She pointed down the empty cargo hold.
 "Generally, we conduct races when... well, when the fucking hold is empty enough that we can."

-"Cool."
+"Fuckin' Cool."
 Said Shakes.
 "What's the rules?"

-"The rule: don't get fucking hurt... badly."
+"The single rule is: don't get fucking hurt... badly."
 Said Percy.

-"That's it?"
+"That's fuckin' it?"

-'That's fucking it."
+'That's fuckin' it."
 Percy pointed over to the pile of bicycles that Hemi was untangling and tossing one-by-one towards them.
 "Select your steed.
 Choose carefully, most have a surprise or two."

 Shakes looked over the bicycles, which could only be called 'bicycles' if the only thing you knew about bicycles was that they had two wheels.
 Piled on the grating of the deck, they looked more like a giant rusting Mikado set laid out to play.
-Any individual bicycle appeared to be missing some critical part or another: a seat, or handle bars, or one of the wheels would have a giant dent in it so there was no chance it would roll smoothly.
+Any individual bicycle appeared to be missing some critical part or another: a seat, or handle bars, or pedals.
+Or one of the wheels would have a giant dent in it so there was no chance it would roll smoothly.
 One or two appeared to be missing structural tubes and looked like they would collapse under the weight of an adult.
-Some were clearly kids bikes, with tiny wheels and faded and ripped streamers hanging from their tiny handlebars.
+Some were clearly bikes intended for children, with tiny wheels and faded and ripped streamers hanging from their tiny handlebars.
 On one someone had welded a motorcycle fork with a motorcycle wheel.
-Shakes guessed that 'bicycle' must weigh more than 50 kilograms.
+Shakes guessed that particular 'bicycle' must weigh more than 50 kilograms.

 Shakes selected a promising looking machine from the pile Hemi was still adding to.
 An simple small steel frame with upright bars and fenders, and the rusting remains of a steel basket, bent and crushed but still hanging on the front of the bicycle.
 Shakes stepped over it and looked at Percy.
 "OK, now what?"

 "Now?
 There and back, and there again!"
 Said Percy, pointing down to the end of the cargo hold.

 "Come on," said Bastian, picking up one of the kid's bikes and folding his long skinny legs into position on it.
-"I'll race you."
+"I'll fuckin' race you."

 "I thought the only rule is don't get hurt?"
 Shakes asked.

-"Don't get hurt _badly_.
+"Don't get hurt, _badly_.
 Fucking yeah."
 Bastian lit a cigarette, and started pedaling away madly down the grating of the cargo hold.
 After 10 meters or so he slapped the pedals backwards and skidded for 5 more meters.
 "Fucking deck is still wet from the flooding!
 Good skidding."
-He said looking towards Percy with the cigarette still between his lips
+He said looking towards Percy with the cigarette still between his lips.

-Shakes took off after Bastian and since he was riding a bigger bicycle easily caught Bastian who was now spinning the tiny bicycle at a high cadence.
+Shakes took off after Bastian and, since he was riding a bigger bicycle, easily caught Bastian who was now spinning the tiny bicycle at a high cadence.
 But as Shakes tried to come around, Bastian swerved hard into him and drove Shakes into one of the old crates pushed up against the hull wall.

 Shakes shuffled and regained his perch on the bike.
 He ripped his way down the deck, getting more speed as he flew past Bastian.
 He approached the far end, and squeezed the brakes to take some speed off before he had to make the turn to reverse direction.
 The brake levers clapped easily against the bars.

-Brakes were not a feature of this particular bicycle
+Brakes apparently were not a feature of the bicycle he was riding.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Shakes slapped his boots flat and the slipped along with the grating uselessly rumbling beneath his boots.
 There was nothing that was going to prevent him from plowing into the puddle of black and oily bilge water that still filled the bow of the boat.
 A great spray of oozing and stinking water flew up and soaked him through.